 Personal Disaster Recovery

-Personal disaster recovery can be emotionally and physically overwhelming, just ask anyone who has lived through to process of recovering from a disaster.
+Personal disaster recovery can be emotionally and physically overwhelming; just ask anyone who has lived through the process of recovering from a disaster.

 However, with some pre-planning and access to these recovery tips you can help minimize the some of the stress and risks associated with the recovery process.

 The most important step in pre-planning is taking an inventory of your belongings.
-This will help when filings insurance claims.
+This will help when filing insurance claims.

 Document Protection - Help protect your important documents by keeping them in a fire and water proof safe.
-There are easy to carry when you have to evacuate and easy to recover if you are unable to grab it before a disaster occurs.
+This kind of safe is easy to carry when you have to evacuate and easy to recover if you are unable to grab it before a disaster occurs.

 You may also want to consider scanning and storing your important documents on your computer.

-You can either download these to a USB drive or backup your computer online with CrashPlan Consumer
+You can either download these to a USB drive or backup your computer online with Carbonite, Dropbox or another virtual cloud data backup program.

 Post Disaster Intervention